 Here we are in the courtyard of the castle.
 Behind us is the Frederick's Palace on the right with it's 16 statues in niches in the facade.
 In the middle is the Hall of Mirrors with the Bell Tower, missing it's top, to the right.
 In the extreme right of the photo is the Ottoheinrich Building.

-the townsfolk were helping themselves to stone, wood and iron from the ruins to build their own houses, there was anger over the government's plans to pull down the ruins.
+As the castle was decaying and the townsfolk were helping themselves to stone, wood and iron from the ruins to build their own houses, there was anger over the government's plans to pull down the ruins.
 However, at the beginning of the nineteenth century, the ruined castle became a symbol for the patriotic movement against Napoleon.

 The savior of the castle was the French count Charles de Graimberg, a refugee of the French Revolution, who in 1810 dedicated himself to the preservation of the Castle ruins.